Anadea/anadea_jobs/src/jobs/senior-full-stack-developer-net-angular-1.md

 stack web applications, and Azure services.
 If you are someone who enjoys working\
 with the latest technology, embraces change, and values client feedback, this role is\
 perfect for you!\
-Responsibilities\
+\
+**Responsibilities**\
-Design, develop, test, and maintain full stack customer facing applications\
+-Design, develop, test, and maintain full stack customer facing applications\
 and IoT subscribers.\
-Develop Angular and Web Api solutions.\
+-Develop Angular and Web Api solutions.\
-Develop Azure functions, service bus subscribers and SignalR subscribers.\
+-Develop Azure functions, service bus subscribers and SignalR subscribers.\
-Write stored procedures.\
+-Write stored procedures.\
-Deploy and manage Azure cloud services.\
+-Deploy and manage Azure cloud services.\
-Build, deploy and manage CI/CD pipelines.\
+-Build, deploy and manage CI/CD pipelines.\
-Analyze and enhance database schemas, stored procedures, triggers, and\
+-Analyze and enhance database schemas, stored procedures, triggers, and\
 views.\
-Analyze and recommend performance enhancements, security best practices\
+-Analyze and recommend performance enhancements, security best practices\
 and code cleanup.\
-Remain up to date with terminology, concept and best practices for cloud and\
+-Remain up to date with terminology, concept and best practices for cloud and\
 mobile development.\
-Troubleshoot production issues, conduct investigation into application code\
+-Troubleshoot production issues, conduct investigation into application code\
 and provide 3rd tier support to production.\
-Work closely with Product Owners and business to understand use cases and\
+-Work closely with Product Owners and business to understand use cases and\
 user needs.\
-Work in a distributed agile team structure and deliver with quality and\
+-Work in a distributed agile team structure and deliver with quality and\
 commitment.\
-Requirements\
+\
+**Requirements**\
-Minimum 5 years development building/supporting full stack applications\
+-5+ years development building/supporting full stack applications\
-using C# .Net and various dotnet frameworks.\
+using C# .Net and various .Net frameworks.\
-Minimum 3 years development building/supporting modern web frameworks\
+-3+ years development building/supporting modern web frameworks \
-such as Angular, React or Vue.
+such as Angular, React or Vue.\

-Minimum 3 years development building/supporting REST API solutions.\
+-3+ years development building/supporting REST API solutions.\
-Minimum 1 years of experience with cloud native applications such as Azure,\
+-1+ year of experience with cloud native applications such as Azure,\
 AWS or GCP\
-Experience with production support, research, and troubleshooting.\
+-Experience with production support, research, and troubleshooting.\
-Strong experience with SaaS products and web application best practices.\
+-Strong experience with SaaS products and web application best practices.\
-Excellent SQL skills and ability to work with SQL Server and Azure SQL.\
+-Excellent SQL skills and ability to work with SQL Server and Azure SQL.\
-Experience with Git and best source control practices.\
+-Experience with Git and best source control practices.\
-Excellent multitasking, and time management skills.\
+-Excellent multitasking, and time management skills.\
-Excellent organizational skills with flexibility to adapt to change.\
+-Excellent organizational skills with flexibility to adapt to change.\
-Strong written and verbal communication skills.\
-Mobile experience is a plus.\
-Experience in python is a plus.\
+-English B2\
+\
+**N﻿ice to have**\
+-Mobile experience.\
+-Experience in python.\
-Microservice design pattern experience is a plus.\
+-Microservice design pattern experience.\
-IoT experience is a plus.
+-IoT experience.\
+\
+**W﻿e offer**\
+-Work with motivated professionals\
+-Continuous performance reviews and appropriate changes in your compensation package\
+-Professional growth and support of your personal improvement goals\
+-Medical insurance